Measuring for Outlet Cutouts

 Box Depth Considerations

-Electrical boxes should end up flush with the finished drywall face.
+According to the International Code Council guidelines, electrical boxes should end up flush with the finished drywall face.
 If the box is too deep, switches and outlets won't seat properly.
 If it's too shallow, the drywall won't sit flat.

 Check box depth before installing drywall.
 The box front edge should protrude from the stud face by the thickness of the drywall you're installing.
 For 1/2-inch drywall, the box should stick out 1/2 inch.